-For smaller residential yards, lawn care companies usually charge by the square foot, and the charge can range from $0.01 to $0.05 per square foot.
+For smaller residential yards, lawn care companies usually charge by square foot, and the charge can range from $0.01 to $0.05 per square foot.
 This method of estimation is especially efficient if your lawn has large areas of the landscape that don’t require a lawnmower.

+How much is lawn service each month?
 Lawn services will charge by the acre for expansive business properties or large, rural lawns.
 The amount per acre is slightly higher than per square foot since the company uses more gas to reach every edge of the property.
 However, you typically get discounts for additional acres.

 - Two acres average $75 to $150 instead of $100 to $200

 Therefore, having more business property doesn’t mean you’ll be paying two or three times more per acre.

 If you have obstacles in the way, such as fences, benches, landscaped areas, or playground equipment, the company might charge by the hour.
 This change in lawn care pricing structure is because they have to carefully maneuver around whatever is in the way, which takes more time.

 Some services send multiple workers to the same property.
 While you might feel like you’re paying more for the additional people, your overall lawn maintenance cost remains the same.
 More workers get the job done quickly, so don’t expect to pay for more hours.